 Valentine's Day is just around the corner, but knowing what restaurants are best for romantic occasions is a useful skill year-round.
-Read on for our top picks in 14 cities around the country.
+Read on for our top picks in 15 cities around the country.

 French is the language — and food — of love.
 Chef Chris Coombs' Back Bay restaurant is unabashedly romantic, set slightly aside of the neighborhood's busier blocks.
-Ask for seat No. 61, known by staff as the "Alice in Wonderland table," with its wingback chairs, romantic feel and tucked-off location to the side of the main dining area.
+Ask for seat no. 61, known by staff as the "Alice in Wonderland table," with its wingback chairs, romantic feel and tucked-off location to the side of the main dining area.
 (It's been a popular spot for proposals.)
-New pastry chef Shaun Velez (an alum of Boulud's DANIEL) has actually introduced an "off-menu" dessert: a sugar sphere used as a way to present engagement rings.
+New pastry chef Shaun Velez (an alum of Boulud's Daniel) has actually introduced an "off-menu" dessert: a sugar sphere used as a way to present engagement rings.

 371 Commonwealth Ave.; 617-517-5915

 From the flickering candlelight and the cozy booths, to the shareable seafood platters and the champagne cocktails, Bavette’s really checks off all the essentials for the quintessential romantic night on the town.
 The modern French bistro tastefully toes the line between swank classic and contemporary hot spot, with a couples-pleasing menu filled with bone marrow, steak frites and roast chicken.

 The highly anticipated Downtown restaurant from acclaimed chef Bruno Davaillon finds him at the top of his game delivering sophisticated French classics and multicourse meals to ecstatic diners who've been waiting for his triumphant return to the Dallas scene.
 The gorgeously outfitted dining room (and spectacular gold-brick exterior) have a modern, surprisingly casual sensibility.